 The pelvic floor is a key set of deep muscles situated in the pelvis, running from the frontal pubic bone to the base of the spine.
 Shaped like a basin, the pelvic floor holds all of the pelvic organs (uterus, vagina, bowel & bladder) in place, and supports the bladder to provide control when you urinate.
 In addition to providing control over bladder leaks, strong pelvic floor muscles can also provide you with stronger core strength in the abs, improved sexual sensitivity, and better posture, to name a few.

-The pelvic floor can lose its muscle tone & control over the bladder for a number of reasons, but most commonly as a result of pregnancy & childbirth, heavy sport & exercise regimes, the menopause, natural ageing, & prostatectomy surgeries in men.
+The pelvic floor can lose its muscle tone & control over the bladder for a number of reasons, but most commonly as a result of pregnancy & childbirth, heavy sport & exercise regimes, the menopause, natural ageing, & pelvic and prostate surgeries.

-Start by standing, with your feet hip distance apart with your hands resting at your sides.
+Start by standing, with your feet hip distance apart and your hands resting at your sides.
 Place a yoga block (or a thick book or pillow) between your thighs.
-Engage your inner thighs and try to lift the brick upwards.
+Engage your inner thighs and try to lift the block upwards.

-Start in Mountain Pose (the posture above), with your arms together and stretched out in front of you (parallel to the floor), with the tips of your fingers lengthened towards the opposite side of the room.
+Start in Mountain Pose (the posture above), with your arms stretched upwards, and the tips of your fingers lengthened towards the ceiling.
 Bend your knees, keeping your back as straight as possible, and push your hips back into a squat, as though you’re sitting down into a chair.
 Keep your heels connected to the floor, without your hips dipping any lower than your knees.
 Hold the posture for a couple of breaths.
 Try to lift your pelvic floor upwards, as though you were trying to hold in a wee.
 Straighten up again slowly.
 Repeat as many times as you feel comfortable.

 Starting in Mountain Pose, step your right foot forwards (with your front & back foot about 1 metre apart).
 Lift your arms straight out to the sides so they are parallel to the floor.
 Keep your right foot straight, but turn your left foot out slightly so that your toes are pointing away from your body.
 Bend the right knee over the right ankle, keeping your left leg straight.
 Tighten your tummy as though you are pressing your belly button to your spine, and pull up the pelvic floor as we did in chair pose.
 Hold for about 30 seconds, then straighten the right leg.
 Hold and repeat as many times as you feel comfortable, and then try on the other side.